Bhuvanakm22/Angular/UpdateFromOlderToLatestVersion/README.md

 npm install @angular/compiler-cli@latest --save-dev --force npm install typescript@5.6.3 --save-dev --force

+For third party packages update we can use "ncu" reference to the npm-check-updates(https://www.npmjs.com/package/npm-check-updates)
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.